Skip to main content

 Need a custom domain, that’s easy to use as well.
 Setup some Route53 records, CNAME a domain name appropriately and you’ll have a container backed by a custom domain name.

-Why I love this approach
+Why is this approach worth it?

 The cool thing about using Pulumi and lambdas is that they make complex infrastructure changes safe and repeatable.